Best 3 Person Tents

-There is no getting around the fact that this is a heavy tent.
+There is no getting around the fact that this is a heavy model.
 Now, you can disperse it amongst three people to even the load; but, still, it almost weighs six-and-a-half pounds.

-Instead of only one entry point, this sports two D-shaped doors for multiple escape and entry points.
+Instead of only one entry point, this sports two D-shaped doors for multiple escapes and entry points.
 As far as the physical set up goes, the color-coded clips attach to the aluminum poles.

 Both the vertical walls and the pre-bend design aid in the interior spacing.
 Because of these integrations, you can comfortably sleep yourself and two other buddies.

 Yes, there are other lighter alternatives out there.
-But, you may not find many other three-person tents that can top the Fortress’s waterproof construction and incredibly spacious interior.
+But, you may not find many other three-person designs that can top the Fortress’s waterproof construction and incredibly spacious interior.

 Big Agnes designed both their fly and the floor to be waterproof by coating it with a 1200-millimeter polyurethane coating.
 In addition, the seams have been taped with a solvent-free polyurethane tape.